urbanpatrol/html-css-git-challenge/README.md

 The client approached me to refactor the code on their Horiseon website to ensure their codebase meets accessibility standards and the site is optimised for search engines.

+You can find the Horiseon website for reference here [Horiseon Website](https://urbanpatrol.github.io/html-css-git-challenge/challenge/starter/index.html)

 ### User Story
 >**AS A** marketing agency
 **I WANT** a codebase that follows accessibility standards